AlexsLemonade/training-modules/CONTRIBUTING.md

 ### Setup directory

 Each module should contain a `setup` directory that includes instructions and scripts to download and prepare any input data files used by the notebooks in the module.
+For scripts designed to be run on the RStudio server (`rstudio.ccdatalab.org`) these input files will usually be placed in the `/shared/data/training-modules` directory and then linked for use, as described below.

-### Linking shared files
+### Server shared data folder

 When trainings are run from the RStudio server (`rstudio.ccdatalab.org`), we store large input data files in the `/shared/data/training-modules` directory.
+This directory is the implicit "point of truth" for modules

 The organization within this directory should mirror the arrangement of the repository, so that we can easily link files and folders from this shared directory to mirrored paths within a clone of this repository.

+### Linking shared files

 Linking files from the shared directory to a cloned repository is done with the `scripts/link-data.sh` bash script, so this script should be kept up to date as any needed files are added to the `/shared/data/training-modules` directory.
-When possible, link to enclosing directories rather than individual files to keep links simpler, but see an important caveat below.
+When possible, link to enclosing directories rather than individual files to keep links simpler and allow users to browse a realistic directory context, but see an important caveat below.

 Because this script is also used to set up directories for training, the links should not include _all_ files needed for _every_ notebook:
-- Files that are created during a training module should not  be included in this script
+- Files that are created during a training session should not  be included in this script.
 - Directories that users will need to write to should not be links, or the user will not be able to write their own files.

 ### Files stored on S3